3. The Imperative Programming Paradigm

 • standard error (stderr) for displaying error messages separately from the output data

-Applications written in this way can function as composable building blocks using UNIX pipes.
-Using these standard I/O mechanisms is much more flexible than reading from or writing to files whose names are hardcoded in the program.
+Applications that read and write from and to the standard data streams can function as composable building blocks using UNIX pipes.
+Using these standard I/O mechanisms is much more flexible than reading from or writing to specific files whose names are hardcoded in the program.

 E.g., the yes command outputs its arguments forever on consecutive output lines, the head command outputs a finite prefix of its input, and the wc command counts the number of characters, words, or lines: